Please upgrade your browser.

 The be-all and end-all?

-Widespread confusion exists around the role of emotion in driving marketing success, with the work of industry thought-leaders often misconstrued to sell the dangerous rhetoric that ‘emotion is all that matters’.
+Widespread confusion exists around the role of emotion in driving marketing success, with the work of industry thought leaders often misconstrued to sell the dangerous rhetoric that ‘emotion is all that matters’.

 2. Motivation

-A Behavioral Science perspective
+A behavioral science perspective

 ‘Jobs to be Done’ theory tells us that people ‘hire’ brands to get underlying ‘jobs’ done, to achieve their desired ‘goals’, and to fulfill needs/desires.
 These behavioral outcomes can be functional, social, emotional, or psychological in nature.